-ASU Library Organizational Chart
+ASU Library organizational chart

 This top level view of the organizational structure at the ASU Library reflects a re-envisioned institution that will meet the needs of users now and in the future, especially in this era of library transformation.
 Centered around the core leadership, five library departments equally contribute and comprise the ASU Library.